 Here's a list of how you can help your customers.

 Save timePeople love to save time.
 Make things easier and faster.
-If you build a taxi app where the average waiting times is 3 minutes instead of 7 minutes, people will love your business.
+If you build a taxi app where the average waiting times is 3 minutes instead of 7 minutes, people will go to you instead of the competitor.

 Save moneySave people money on their purchases either by offering competitive prices or by comparing products or service.